Alpine crossing Merano - Lake Garda

 Program and schedule

-- Mountain guide with the necessary qualifications
+- Mountain guide:in with the appropriate necessary qualifications

-- 5 x overnight stays in huts
+- 5 x nights in cabins

 - 2 x overnight stay in hotel/ inn